Reading Time Calculator — Free Online Tool

 Frequently Asked Questions

-Should I add reading time to my blog?
+Should I put the reading time on my blog?